Local Heat Pump Services in Charleston & Lowcountry, SC

 How is a heat pump installed?

 There are usually two basic components to a heat pump.
-One part of the system is installed within the home; the other is placed outside.
+One part of the system is installed within the home, and the other is placed outside.
 The two components are connected by a refrigerant line that carries heat from the outside unit to the inside, where it is then distributed through the home’s ductwork by way of an internal fan.

 Why are heat pumps considered so cost-effective?